 Refund policies – Details of our refund policy can be found on our website.

-Services and facilities for students with disabilities – The Academic Success Center publishes a handbook of Services for Students with Disabilities.
-If you have questions about appropriate accommodations, please contact the ASC at 574-535-7576 or firstname.lastname@example.org.
+Services and facilities for students with disabilities – The goal of our Academic Success Center is to create an accessible and inclusive learning environment for all students.
+If you have questions about appropriate accommodations, please contact the ASC at 574-535-7576 or email@example.com.

 Goshen College is committed to ensuring that its website is accessible to people with disabilities.
 See our web accessibility policy for more details.